 Wales Churches Reflect the True Faith

-‘Island of the Saints’ Is Also a Highlight
+‘Island of the Saints’ is also a highlight in Welsh Catholic history.

 For centuries, they came.
 Trudging along narrow footpaths, often precariously perched atop steep cliffs that plunged down to the Irish Sea, the pilgrims had one mission: to reach Bardsey Island.